Morwenn/cpp-sort/docs/Measures-of-presortedness.md

 #include <cpp-sort/probes/enc.h>
 ```

-Computes the number of encroaching lists that can be extracted from *X* minus one (see Skiena's *Encroaching lists as a measure of presortedness*).
+Computes the number of encroaching lists that can be extracted from *X* minus one (see *Encroaching lists as a measure of presortedness* by S. Skiena).

 | Complexity  | Memory      | Iterators     |
 | ----------- | ----------- | ------------- |